-At the end of fiscal 2018, the Compensation Committee conducted its performance evaluation of Mr. Powers after receiving input from the entire Board.
-Mr. Powers also provided information used by the Compensation Committee to evaluate the achievement of his goals and objectives for fiscal 2018 under the Eagle Annual Incentive Program.
-Based on this evaluation, the Compensation Committee believes Mr. Powers performed at a high level during fiscal 2018 and met or exceeded his goals and objectives.
-That evaluation resulted in Mr. Powers receiving 96.5% of his bonus potential for fiscal 2018.
-The Compensation Committee approved an annual incentive bonus for Mr. Powers under the Eagle Annual Incentive Program of \$1,117,647, which is reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table located on page 38 of this proxy statement.
-In making this determination, the Compensation Committee used its judgment to determine the appropriate award level after consideration of several factors, including his achievement of his goals related to organizational leadership development and the following areas (among others) over the past fiscal vear:
+At the end of fiscal 2019, the Compensation Committee conducted its performance evaluation of Mr. Powers after receiving input from the entire Board.
+Mr. Powers also provided information used by the Compensation Committee to evaluate the achievement of his goals and objectives for fiscal 2019 under the Eagle Annual Incentive Program.
+Based on this evaluation, the Compensation Committee believes Mr. Powers performed at a high level during fiscal 2019 and met his goals and objectives.
+That evaluation resulted in Mr. Powers receiving 93% of his bonus potential for fiscal 2019.
+The Compensation Committee approved an annual incentive bonus for Mr. Powers under the Eagle Annual Incentive Program of \$1,026,104.
+In making this determination, the Compensation Committee used its judgment to determine the appropriate award level after consideration of several factors, including his achievement of his goals related to organizational leadership development and the following areas (among others) over the past fiscal year:

-- success in completing manufacturing capacity utilization and expansion projects; - leadership in driving talent and organizational development at both the corporate and divisional levels; - successful integration of the Fairborn cement business; - driving improvement in the frac sand division's growth and profitability; and - promotion of a safety performance culture and implementation of reporting and monitoring system enhancements.
+- success in completing manufacturing capacity utilization and expansion projects in the Company's cement business; - driving the launching of a capacity expansion project at the Company's paper mill; - · balancing wallboard production with demand; - leadership in driving talent and organizational development at both the corporate and divisional levels, including CEO succession activities; and promotion of a safety performance culture and implementation of reporting and monitoring system enhancements.